Setup

 :

-For each version, we're gathering various metrics under 2 different workloads:
+For this benchmark, we're gathering various metrics under 2 different workloads:

 - value-only: Each transaction consumes 2 inputs and creates 2 outputs, changing the UTxO set.
 This workload produces full blocks (> 80kB) exclusively.